Ricou Browning, the actor who played the 'Creature from the Black Lagoon,' dies at 93

 Perry asked Browning to take the Hollywood visitors to Wakulla Springs, one of the largest and deepest freshwater springs in the world.
 They later recruited Browning to appear in the movie, which was partly filmed at the springs.

 Ricou Ren Browning was born on Feb.
-16, 1930, in Fort Pierce, Florida.
+16, 1930, in Fort Pierce, Fla.
 He swam on the U.S. Air Force swim team.

 Survivors include his four children, Ricou Browning Jr., Renee, Kelly and Kim; 10 grandchildren; and 11 great-grandchildren.
 His wife, Fran, died in March 2020.
 His son Ricou Jr. is a marine coordinator, actor and stuntman like his father, according to The Hollywood Reporter.